 I think I might like to be a Palliative Care Volunteer someday.
 Is that possible?

 Most of our volunteers have experienced the loss of a loved one in their personal lives and have the desire to help others facing a loss.
-After a period of bereavement and working through your grief, you are welcome to apply to our Palliative Care Volunteer program.
-You can also become an Event Volunteer.
+After a period of bereavement and working through your grief, you are welcome to apply to our Palliative Care Volunteer program or become a QDHPCA Event Volunteer.

 Would you like to be a Palliative Care Volunteer?